mvw/hackerrank/Functional Programming/Memoization and DP/Password Cracker FP/README.md

 extra test cases and then got very soon humbled by the fact that it did not make full score there.

 I had to put in some extra work to fix some undetected bugs.
 It also needed extra optimization to run within the given time frame.
+See the comments in the source code.